DFW Schweitzer Fellows will launch health and wellbeing initiatives within underserved communities while completing leadership training

 About The Albert Schweitzer Fellowship

-To date, nearly 3,000 Schweitzer Fellows have delivered nearly 500,000 hours of service to nearly 300,000 people in need.
+The Albert Schweitzer Fellowship (ASF) is preparing the next generation of professionals who will serve and empower vulnerable people to live healthier lives and create healthier communities.
+To date, more than 3,200 Schweitzer Fellows have delivered nearly 500,000 hours of service to nearly 300,000 people in need.
 Additionally, more than 100 Fellows have provided care at the 100-year-old Schweitzer Hospital in Lambaréné, Africa.
 Through this work and through the contributions of Fellows whose professional careers serve their communities, ASF perpetuates the legacy and philosophy of physician-humanitarian Dr. Albert Schweitzer.
-ASF has 12 program locations in the U.S. and one in Lambaréné, Africa.
+ASF has 14 program locations in the U.S. and one in Lambaréné, Africa.
 Its national office is located in Boston, MA and hosted by Beth Israel Deaconess Medical Center.